agiledigital-labs/ctf/modern-web/README.md

 ## Goal

-There's no flag so far.
-Try to get the client app to execute `alert(1)` on page load.
+We haven't actually put a flag in yet, so just try to get the client app to execute `alert(1)` on page load.

-You might need to read the source code to figure it out.
-There shouldn't be too many serious spoilers in it.
+You will most likely need to read the source code to figure it out.
+That's allowed and intended.